-  Most instances of ClassOfInanimatePhysicalObject start, in the top of their hierarchy, with being a specialization of an instance of ClassOfFunctionalObject.
+Most instances of (subtypes of) ClassOfInanimatePhysicalObject start, in the top of their hierarchy, with being a specialization of an instance of ClassOfFunctionalObject.
 In above diagram CENTRIFUGAL PUMP is a subclass of the instance PUMP of ClassOfFunctionalObject.

-CENTRIFUGAL PUMP, or any of its many subclasses (not shown) is the superclass of a so-called Requirements Class, often defined in a Specification (here, in this example for pump P-101, an API 610 Pump Data Sheet).
+CENTRIFUGAL PUMP, or any of its many subclasses (not shown) is the superclass of a so-called Requirements Class, often defined in a Specification (here, in this example for pump P-101, such as an API 610 Pump Data Sheet).